MicrosoftDocs/memdocs/memdocs/intune/user-help/update-device-settings-windows.md

 ## Change User Access Control setting

 The User Access Control settings prevent potentially harmful programs and software from making changes to your device.
-To meet this compliance requirement, adjust these settings on your device so that your device has more protection.
-User Access Control settings are in the Control Panel under **System and Security**.
+To meet this compliance requirement, adjust User Access Control so that your device has more protection.
+User Access Control settings are in Control Panel under **System and Security**.
 For more information, see [Microsoft Support: User Account Control settings](https://support.microsoft.com/windows/user-account-control-settings-d5b2046b-dcb8-54eb-f732-059f321afe18).

 <!-- Removing steps 8/1/24
 You can adjust User Account Control settings in the Control Panel.